The HyperTexts

 Yala Helen Korwin was born on February 7, 1933 in Lvov, Poland and died May 30, 2014 in New York City.
 She was a poet, artist, author and teacher.
 She created over 400 paintings and sculptures, some of which can be viewed in museums such as the Holocaust Museum in Washington, D.C.
 A survivor of the Holocaust, after WWII she settled in Paris where she married Paul Korwin, with whom she had two children, Danielle and Robert.
 The Korwins moved to Queens in 1956, where Yala earned a Master's degree Summa Cum Laude at Queens College.
 She went on to author six books.
 Her Holocaust poetry has been published in Haggadah for Passover, in textbooks, and set to classical music.
 Donations in her name can be made to the Holocaust Museum, Washington D.C.

 As a young girl, Yala Korwin survived a Nazi labor camp in the heart of Germany.
 Having no place to return to after the end of WWII, she let the winds carry her to France, where she lived as a refugee for ten years.
 In 1956 she emigrated to the United States with her husband and young children.
 Her book To Tell the Story — Poems of the Holocaust was published in 1987 by the now-defunct Holocaust Library.
 A poem she hopes to be remembered by is "The Little Boy with His Hands Up" (the first poem on this page).
-It has been included in a documentary film produced in Finland; discussed in an essay by M. Hirsch in Acts of Memory, published by Dartmouth College; used by Prof. R. Raskin of Denmark in his forthcoming scholarly study of the famous photograph; and included in the curriculum unit created by the Westchester Holocaust Education Center.
+It has been included in a documentary film produced in Finland; discussed by M. Hirsch in Acts of Memory, an essay published by Dartmouth College; used by Prof. R. Raskin of Denmark in his forthcoming scholarly study of the famous photograph; and included in the curriculum unit created by the Westchester Holocaust Education Center.
 You can see the picture and read Yala's poem below.

 Yala Korwin, her family and millions of Jews were victims of ethnic cleansing and genocide.
 If you are a student, teacher, educator, peace activist or just someone who cares and wants to help, please read How Can We End Ethnic Cleansing and Genocide Forever? and do what you can to make the world a safer, happier place for children of all races and creeds.